 - Be found on Facebook for these related searches as well.
 Yes, people are using Facebook as a search engine, and this is becoming the case more and more after Facebook launched their real-time search feature.

 How do you claim the username (and SEO-friendly URL) for your Facebook business page?

 - Click on "Set a username for your Pages"

-- Select the business page that you'd like to set the user name for
+- Select the business page that you'd like to set the username for

-- Make sure you page is eligible
+- Make sure your page is eligible

 Your page WILL NOT be able to claim a username unless it has at least 100 fans, so be sure to invite as many friends, family members, past and present clients, business associates, and whoever else you can think of to obtain as many fans as you can.